Thrillberg/imperial/README.md

 ## Local development setup

-Imperial uses Ruby version 3.1.2, Redis (> 4.0) and PostgreSQL.
+Imperial uses Ruby version 3.1.2, Redis (> 4.0), PostgreSQL, and NodeJS.

 To run Imperial on your local machine, please follow these instructions: